Senior Associate \ AJ Park Law Limited, Wellington

 Anna assists clients with a wide range of trade mark matters, including registration, protection and enforcement.

 Anna specialises in prosecuting trade mark applications through to registration for both New Zealand and international clients.
 She assists clients with opposition, revocation and co-existence matters in Australia and New Zealand.
-Anna also has extensive experience with trade mark protection in the Pacific Islands.
-Her clients include international and New Zealand companies in a range of industries including the cosmetic, hospitality, clothing and consumer goods industries.
+Anna’s clients include international and New Zealand companies in a range of industries including the hospitality, clothing, consumer goods, software and technology industries.

-Before joining Baldwins (now AJ Park) in July 2007, Anna worked at Herbert Smith and Clifford Chance in London.
+Before joining AJ Park Anna worked for many years at Baldwins Intellectual Property.
 She began her intellectual property career at the Intellectual Property Office of New Zealand (IPONZ) as a senior trade mark examiner.

-Anna enjoys helping her clients to achieve a positive outcome and loves seeing their trade marks being used in the marketplace.
-She also enjoys working in the social atmosphere of our Wellington office.
+Anna enjoys working with her clients to achieve positive outcomes and loves seeing their trade marks being used in the marketplace.

 Beyond the office

 Anna commutes to and from a Wairarapa farm where she lives with her husband and two children.

 - Admitted as a Barrister & Solicitor of the High Court of New Zealand